emclaren/johnny-five-led-sockets/README.md

 npm run build
 ```

-Starts a local server for this project and runs the arduino.js file
+Starts a local server for this project and runs the arduino.js file (localhost:4000)

 ```
 npm run arduino:dev
 ```

-Runs the arduino.js file without starting a local server, instead, the script connects to the production server.
+Runs the arduino.js file without starting a local server, instead, the script connects to the production server (in this case, https://damp-stream-42889.herokuapp.com/ )

 ```
 npm run arduino